sachinmsahrma/Ant-Media-Docs/docs/Management-Console.rst

 the WebRTC Viewer count.
 Here is an example window for a stream with 10 connected clients.

-|Antmedia WebRTC Client Statistics| There are two graphics in WebRTC
+.. |Antmedia WebRTC Client Statistics| image:: img/antmedia-webrtc-statistics.png

+There are two graphics in WebRTC
 Client Statistics Window. **Bitrate vs Clients:** This graphic shows the measured bitrate and sending bitrate of a stream for each client.